 Hello, sweeties!
 How are you today?

 What is your favourite way to apply makeup?
-Have you tried any oval-shaped brush yet?
-What are your thoughts about this new brushes range?
+Do you use the "baking technique"?
+What are your thoughts about this new brushes range I just showed?
 Let me know all in the comments section!!

 *The items reviewed were purchased by me unless otherwise stated.This article contains affiliate links.